What are stocks?

 • Are there any known risks?
 Check news headlines or recent company announcements for signs of risks within the company or the overall market.

 • How volatile is the stock?
-A rapidly changing stock price stock price could mean lots of people are buying, thus potentially driving up the price beyond your budget.
+A rapidly changing stock price could mean lots of people are buying, thus potentially driving up the price beyond your budget.
 Or it could mean people are selling, which could be a sign that a company is no longer a good investment.

 If you’re a less experienced investor and want to keep an eye on things before buying, most trading platforms will have watchlists to help you monitor stock performance over time.